 If you want to make it easier for yourself to ignite a fire, then my personal recommendation is to get a high-quality firestarter, which is made from magnesium and also works while it is raining Click here to check it out on Amazon.com

-Starting a fire with wet wood is fairly hard, a lot of people will tell you to use fuel like petroleum jelly, the problem is that you will have to use a lot of it and that will still not guarantee you that your fire will start.
-With using fuel you will get the fire going for a couple of minutes, but once this will burn out fairly fast and it will not make enough heat to make the water in the wood to evaporate.
+Starting a fire with wet wood is fairly hard, a lot of people will tell you to use fuel like petroleum jelly, but the problem is that you will have to use a lot of it and that will still not guarantee you that your fire will start.
+By using fuel you will get the fire going for a couple of minutes, but this will burn out fairly fast and it will not make enough heat to make the water in the wood evaporate.

 If you have ever tried setting fire to wet wood then you have probably already noticed that once the wood gets hot enough it will make a lot of noise as the water starts to evaporate and oftentimes you will see this water bubbling out from the ends of the wood.
 Some of this water from the wood will evaporate, the problem is that some of it will actually drop onto the base of your fire, which will extinguish the fire coming from below.

 Some people will also tell you to get as many dry twigs or paper as you can and use this as the base of your fire and simply place the wet wood on them and the fire will dry the wood off.
 The problem with this is that small twigs and paper will burn fairly fast and it will not give off enough heat to make the wood dry off.
 In addition to this, the water from the wet wood will start dripping down on the fire made from the twigs which will stop the fire from burning in most cases.